AIA Continued Education

 As an architect, keeping your education and awareness of the industry up-to-date is both essential and legally required.
 State architecture boards and other professional associations, such as the American Institute of Architects (AIA), mandate that all members undergo a minimal amount of training each year.

 If you’re just becoming licensed, some AIA-approved courses might count toward the experience requirement for your licensure.
-Gulf Group Solutions and Spoint1 offer a variety of ways to earn continuing education credits that make meeting your goals and licensing requirements interesting and convenient!
-And, being conveniently located to the downtown Frederick-area community offers those in our in-person classes an amazing opportunity to experience not only the professional expertise provided by our instructors but also a respite from training with an occasional foray into the downtown community.
+Gulf Group Solutions and Spoint1 offer a variety of ways to earn continuing education credits that make meeting your goals and licensing requirements interesting and convenient.
+We can bring the course to your firm, providing a convenient and accessible option for attendance.
+Additionally, our office in downtown Frederick, MD hosts classes throughout the year, offering attendees the chance to explore the charming city after the session.

 Understanding and Specifying Engineered Wood Trusses